mozilla/marketplace-docs/docs/topics/frontend.rst

 Marketplace Frontend
 ====================

-This section is briefly about setting up the Marketplace frontend For further information about Marketplace frontend projects, check out our `dedicated frontend documentation <https://marketplace-frontend.readthedocs.org/>`_.
+This section is briefly about setting up the Marketplace frontend.
+For further information about Marketplace frontend projects, check out our `dedicated frontend documentation <https://marketplace-frontend.readthedocs.org/>`_.